UTAS-Programming-Club/UTAS-Programming-Club.github.io/pages/about.md

 * Tran (Luke), Hau Duc, elected at 2024 AGM on 11/10/2024
 * Md Ashiquzzaman, elected at a Committee Meeting on 21/03/2025
+* Md Rifat Bin Yusuf, elected at a Committee Meeting on 3/08/2025
 * Oliver Kulinski, elected at 2024 SGM on 18/03/2024

 #### Unfilled positions